 - sprinkles (white, red)

-- In a large bowl, crumble your cake into tiny pieces with your hands.
-You can also use stand mixer.
+- In a large bowl, crumble chocolate cake into tiny pieces with your hands.
+You can also use stand mixer to crumble the cake

-- Add your frosting and work it with your hands by squeezing, until it’s uniform and sticky.
+- Add frosting to the crumbled cake and work it with your hands, until it's uniform and sticky.

-- Place your candy melts in a glass or ceramic bowl and add 1 teaspoon of vegetable oil, stir.
+- Place the red candy melts in a glass or ceramic bowl and add 1 teaspoon of vegetable oil.
 Microwave on power 70% and time for 45 seconds.
 Stir well with the spoon to distribute the heat all over the candy melts, after each session.
-It might take up to 3-4 sessions.
-If still not well melted, repeat the session in microwave 70% power and 45 seconds.
-If your texture of candy melts is still very thick, add another teaspoon of vegetable oil and stir well with spoon.
-If you diluted way too much and candy melt doesn’t stick (slides) from the cake pop, then add more candy melts and mix or melt again in microwave.

-- Working with one cake pop stick at a time, dip one end of the stick into your melted candy (about ½ an inch).
-Push this stick into a cake ball about halfway.
-Repeat with all of your cake pops and place them back into the freezer for another 15 minutes.
+- Remove the cake pops from the freezer and working with one cake pop stick at a time, dip one end of the cake pop stick into the melted candy (about ½ an inch).
+Insert the cake pop stick into a cake ball, about halfway through the cake ball.
+Repeat with all cake pops and place them back into the freezer for another 15 minutes.

 - Reheat the previous red candy melt and melt the pink candy melt according to the previous instructions.
 Remove the cake pops from the freezer.

 - Working with one ball at a time, submerge the cake ball into the melts, making sure to cover all candy.
 Lift the cake pop to allow excess melts to drip off.

 - Let the cake pops dry on a large styrofoam block.
 After one hour coating should be set.